Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

   cancel_url            AN                              The URL to return your customer to when he or her decides to abort the payment. http_accept           AN                              This element should contain the exact content of the HTTP "Accept" header as sent to the merchant from the customer's browser (Default to "*/*"). http_user_agent       AN                              This element should contain the exact content of the HTTP "User-Agent" header as sent to the merchant from the customer's browser (Default to "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.0)"). device_fingerprint    AN                              This element should contain the value of the “ioBB” hidden field.
-(Please refer to `Device fingerprint integration`_) language              AN                              Locale code of your customer (Default to **en_GB** – English – Great Britain).
+(Please refer to :ref:`Device fingerprint integration`) language              AN                              Locale code of your customer (Default to **en_GB** – English – Great Britain).
                                                         It may be used for sending confirmation emails to your customer or for displaying payment pages.